Not everyone infected with the virus that

 the antibiotics amoxicillin or ampicillin when you have mono.
 These antibiotics are often prescribed for other causes of sore

 throat, such as strep throat, and might be prescribed for you before the doctor

 knows you have mono.
 The rash is not an allergic reaction.2

 Mono may cause your

 spleen to swell to 2 or 3 times its normal size.
 An

-enlarged spleen occurs in up to half of those who have mono.3 A blow to the abdomen can cause an enlarged spleen to
+enlarged spleen occurs in up to 75 out of 100 people who have mono.3 A blow to the abdomen can cause an enlarged spleen to

 rupture.
-To reduce this risk, avoid heavy lifting and contact sports for 3 to 4
+To reduce this risk, avoid heavy lifting and contact sports for several

 weeks after you become ill with mono or until your doctor says it is safe.
 In